ardabzlk/ZUT-IoT-Project/README.md

 # ZUT-IoT-Project
 ## Internet of Things course final homework project

- Aim of that project is showing the basics of the ESP8266 WiFi microchip with the help of basic LED circuit
+In this project I have used ESP 8266 module and basic LED to show the basics of the WiFi microchip.
+I created my own website template for Graphical User Interface so that it allows user to control LED light without any cable or physical connection directly to the circuit.
+During this processes I used ESP8266WiFi and ESP8266WebServer libraries.